petewojtczak/Binary-Classification-of-Insurance-Cross-Selling/README.md

 Data source: https://www.kaggle.com/competitions/playground-series-s4e7/data
 # Kaggle Competition Submissions

-Welcome to my Kaggle competition repository!
 This repository contains two separate Jupyter notebooks, each corresponding to a submission for the competition.
 The goal is to analyze the dataset, apply different modeling approaches, and optimize performance for the best results.

-## Submission Notebooks
+# Contents

 ### Notebook 1: Neural Network Approach
 This notebook focuses on leveraging neural networks for predicting outcomes based on the dataset.
 It includes the following sections: